tritonescientific/tritonescientific.github.io/about.md

 layout: page
 ---

+<p>Tritone Scientific provides analytic consulting services for electric industry clients bringing scientific rigor to answering business, policy, and regulatory questions.
+Tritone Scientific analyses withstand criticism of experienced industry experts, but are approachable and accessible to the full cross-section of industry stakeholders.
+Consulting services offered include statistics, forecasting, decision tools, and technical training.</p>

+<p>Brad Rogers is the founder and Principal Consultant at Tritone Scientific.
+He has an SM in Engineering Systems from MIT and an MBA from MIT's Sloan School of Management.
+Brad has ten years of professional experience in the energy industry including demand side program evaluation, cost effectiveness, potential forecasting, market modeling, market transformation, grid modernization investments, and developing energy products.
+He has quantitative expertise in the fields of decision optimization, Monte Carlo simulation, system dynamics, risk analysis, machine learning, and statistics.</p>

-<p>im a graduate student pursuing a phd in computational psychology and cognitive science at indiana university. my primary research interest is investigating how people make predictions about uncertain situations. this involves applying probabilistic models to reasoning process that aren't usually considered logical or rational--such as analogy, possibility, or counterfactuals. im also interested in how we learn by inspecting existing knowledge rather than by collecting new evidence or observation--such as through analysis, thought experiments, or science fiction. im enamored by analytic approaches such as bayesian estimation, information & mdl theory, and model selection.</p>
+<p> Brad is currently pursuing a PhD in computational psychology and cognitive science at Indiana University.
+His primary research interest is investigating how people make predictions about uncertain situations.
+This involves applying probabilistic models to reasoning process that aren't usually considered logical or rational--such as analogy, possibility, or counterfactuals.
+He is also interested in how people learn through inspecting existing knowledge rather than by collecting new evidence or observation--such as through analysis, thought experiments, or science fiction.
+He is enamored by analytic approaches such as Bayesian estimation, Information Theory, theories on complexity, reinforcement learning, and model selection.</p>

-<p>i was previously a consultant to electric utilities and regulators across the us. i evaluated and analyzed investments about non-traditional infrastructure such as energy efficiency programs, renewable generation, consumer behavior, and grid digitization. i freelance on small projects from time to time.</p>

-<p>my wife is an artist and photographer. we live with our three school age children in bloomington indiana. </p>
+<p>Brad lives with his wife and three school age children in Bloomington, Indiana. </p>

 <!---
 <h2>Skills</h2>